alexdrydew/docs/en/toloka-kit/reference/toloka.client.conditions.SkillId.md

 )
 ```

-The performer no longer meets the specific skill filter
+The Toloker no longer meets the specific skill filter